TXT record

-A TXT record (short for text record) is a type of resource record in the Domain name system (DNS) used to provide the ability to associate arbitrary text with a host or other name, such as human readable information about a server, network, data center, or other accounting information.
+A TXT record (short for text record) is a type of resource record in the Domain Name System (DNS) used to provide the ability to associate arbitrary text with a host or other name, such as human readable information about a server, network, data center, or other accounting information.

 It is also often used in a more structured fashion to record small amounts of machine-readable data into the DNS.

 Background

 A domain may have multiple TXT records associated with it, provided the DNS server implementation supports this.
 Each record can in turn have one or more character strings.
 Traditionally these text fields were used for a variety of non-standardised uses, such as a full company or organisation name, or the address of a host.

-In 1993 RFC 1464 proposed a simple approach to storing attributes and their values in these text fields.
-This is now used extensively in: